CuratorCat/pcc-archive.org/wiki/club/index.md

 ### Exclusives <sup>YIELD</sup>

-**[Purrnelope's Exclusives](../collections/exclusives/index.md)** are $TOKEN yielding NFTs.
-There are 5 categories in Exclusives, the higher the rarity, different categories yield different $TOKEN amount.
+**[Purrnelope's Exclusives](../collections/exclusives/index.md)** are $YARN yielding NFTs.
+There are 5 categories in Exclusives, the higher the rarity, different categories yield different $YARN amount.

 Exclusives may receive extra perks in PCC Universe.